1j01/textual-paint/README.md

 - Some languages don't display correctly.
 - Large files can make the program very slow.
 - The program sometimes crashes or freezes randomly.
-- The program freezes when using the fill tool on a spot already filled with the target color.

 ## Development